January 2018 Labor & Employment Law Update

 You’ll note that the W-4 forms on our Resources page are still dated 2017.
 The IRS released a statement that Employers should continue to use the existing 2017 forms, withholding tables and systems while they develop the new 2018 forms that implement the tax reform bill signed by President Trump on December 22, 2017.
 According to the IRS, these new forms will be available in February.
 See the December 26, 2017 IRS statement here for more information.

-Once the IRS releases the new forms, they will be able on our Resources page.
+Once the IRS releases the new forms, they will be available on our Resources page.
 Until then, use our existing links to both the English and Spanish 2017 W-4 forms.

 Effective January 1, 2018, employers may not collect information from an employment applicant regarding the applicant’s salary history, compensation, or benefits, unless volunteered by the applicant.
 In addition, employers must provide the applicant with a pay scale of the prospective position upon reasonable request.
 One important principle guiding this new law is to ensure equal pay for all genders.